vEnhance/1802/src/ipep.typ

 == [TEXT] Warning about the bottom trio <sec-warning-trio>

-The integrals in @fig-int-chart-triangle would be better called *scalar-field line integral* and *scalar-field surface integral* to emphasize that this is integration for a _scalar_ function $f : RR^2 -> RR$ or $f : RR^3 -> RR$.
+The integrals in @poster-triangle would be better called *scalar-field line integral* and *scalar-field surface integral* to emphasize that this is integration for a _scalar_ function $f : RR^2 -> RR$ or $f : RR^3 -> RR$.
-The reason you won't see this term much is the following important caveat *the line integral and surface integral in @fig-int-chart-triangle are used rarely*.
+The reason you won't see this term much is the following important caveat *the line integral and surface integral in @poster-triangle are used rarely*.

 In 18.02 the only cases where we use these are:
 - Arc length (for $d=1$) and surface area (for $d=2$)